wesmarberry/Memory-Lane-Game/README.md

+The home screen comes up with the instructions

 User selects the number of players 1 or 2

-an inital screen comes up with a grid that is 7X7

-a sample path is either lit up or walked by a sample player

-the player(s) must remember the path that was walked and replicate it on the next screen

-a split screen comes up each side with a blank 7X7 grid
+1 player mode:
+user selects either standard mode or freestyle mode

+standard mode:
+the user starts at level 1 which is a 3X3 grid

+the random path to the end square is shown once the path is complete the countdown begins

+the user will have 10 seconds to memorize the path

+once the countdown hits 0 the game will start and the user must navigate to the end square

+if the user strays from the path or steps on a square out of sequence the user "falls" and goes back to the start square and loses a life

+the user can click the peek button to reveal the path for 1/2 a second.

-if a player steps on the correct square the square is lit up and the user remains on the square
-	the player moves by pushing the directional keys
+if the user get to the end square the user moves on to the next level and the board size is increased by 2 and the user gets an extra peek

-if the square is not on the specified path then the user "Falls" or fails and must restart
+if the user loses all of the lives then the game is over

-the game ends when one player reaches the end platform successfully and the score is stored

-MVP qualities:
+Freestyle mode:
+the rules are the same as 1 player mode except the user does not have limit on lives

+the goal is to get to as high a level as possible

+2 player mode:
+the users select the board size from the list

+two boards will appear and the path is shown

+once the countdown gets to 0 the game starts

-grid where an itial path is displayed a player can navigate the path either failing and having to restart or reaching the end platform
+whichever player correctly replicates the path to the end square first wins

-Should have/reach qualities:

-grid size selections
-2 player option
-animate characters walking across the board record book for fastest wins